Biogenic Carbon Testing of CO2 Emissions and Waste-derived Fuels

 What does “biogenic” mean?

-Biogenic is defined by the ASTM D6866-24 analytical standard as containing carbon (organic and inorganic) of renewable origin like agricultural, plant, animal, fungi, microorganisms, macroorganisms, marine, or forestry materials.
+Biogenic means containing carbon (organic and inorganic) of renewable origin like agricultural, plant, animal, fungi, microorganisms, macroorganisms, marine, or forestry materials, according to the ASTM D6866 analytical standard.

 • Reach your decarbonization and net-zero goals

-• Obtain precise and accurate data instead of estimating biogenic fraction of emissions or using acid dissolution test, both of which can be less accurate than the C14 method.
+• Waste-derived fuel users obtain precise and accurate data instead of estimating biogenic fraction of emissions or using acid dissolution tests, both of which can be less accurate than the C14 method.

 Biogenic Testing Reporting Standards